Funfetti Pancakes

 How do you make Funfetti Pancakes from scratch?

-First, we’re going to make our homemade pancake batter.
 In a large bowl, measure out the flour, baking powder, baking soda, salt and rainbow sprinkles.
+These are the dry ingredients.
 Whisk them together.

-Once the wet ingredients are well combined, pour them directly into the dry ingredients.
-Use a rubber spatula to gently stir them together until just combined.
 If you overmix the pancakes, they will become tougher, so just stir until the flour is incorporated.
 It’s OK if this homemade batter has lumps.

-Set the homemade pancake batter aside, and let it rest for 5-10 minutes.
 While it rests, heat your griddle or nonstick skillet over medium heat and when it’s hot, grease lightly with butter, oil or cooking spray.

 Make a stack of pancakes, and serve with vanilla icing, homemade whipped cream and extra sprinkles.